MicrosoftDocs/powerbi-docs/powerbi-docs/service-basic-concepts.md

 Workspaces are containers for dashboards, reports, workbooks, and datasets in Power BI.
 There are two types of workspaces: *My workspace* and *app workspaces*.
 So what is an *app*?
 A Power BI *app* is a collection of dashboards and reports built to deliver key metrics to the Power BI end users for your organization.
 Apps are interactive but end users can't edit them.

 - *My workspace* is the personal workspace for any Power BI customer to work with your own content.
 Only you have access to your My workspace.
 You can share dashboards and reports from your My Workspace.
 If you want to collaborate on dashboards and reports, or create an app, then you want to work in an app workspace.
 -  *App workspaces* are used to collaborate and share content with colleagues.
 They are also the places where you create, publish, and manage apps for your organization.
 Think of them as staging areas and containers for the content that will make up a Power BI app.
 You can add colleagues to your app workspaces and collaborate on dashboards, reports, workbooks, and datasets.
-All app workspace members need Power BI Pro licenses, but app consumers (the colleagues who have access to the apps) don't necessarily need Pro licenses.
+All app workspace members need Power BI Pro licenses.
+App consumers, the colleagues who have access to the apps, don't necessarily need Pro licenses.
+Read more about the [new workspaces](service-create-the-new-workspaces.md).

-To learn more, start with [Ways to share dashboards your work](service-how-to-collaborate-distribute-dashboards-reports.md).
+To learn more about sharing in general, start with [Ways to share dashboards your work](service-how-to-collaborate-distribute-dashboards-reports.md).

 Now, on to the Power BI building blocks.
 You can't have dashboards or reports without data (well, you can have empty dashboards and empty reports, but they're not useful until they have data), so let's start with **datasets**.

 ## Datasets
 A *dataset* is a collection of data that you *import* or *connect* to.
 Power BI lets you connect to and import all sorts of datasets and bring all of it together in one place.

 Datasets are associated with *workspaces* and a single dataset can be part of many workspaces.
 When you open a workspace, the associated datasets are listed under the **Datasets** tab.
 Each listed dataset represents a single source of data, for example, an Excel workbook on OneDrive, or an on-premises SSAS tabular dataset, or a Salesforce dataset.
 There are many different data sources supported, and we’re adding new ones all the time.
-[See the list of dataset types that can be used with Power BI](service-get-data.md).
+See the list of [dataset types that you can use with Power BI](service-get-data.md).

 In the example below, I've selected the "Sales and marketing" app workspace and clicked the tab for **Datasets**.